From academics to activities to athletics, you'll find everything you can imagine at the University of South

 Tuition (estimated base, annual; 2014–2015)

 Ninety-six percent of new freshmen receive some type of financial aid in the form of scholarships, grants, loans or work-study assistance.
-More than one-third of the class receives academic scholarships.
+More than 40% of freshmen received scholarships for fall 2014.

 South Carolina's capital city offers a perfect balance of city life, college atmosphere, culture, entertainment, shopping, outdoor adventure and employment....learn more